cai4cai/rano2.0-assist/docs/source/README.md

 - Alternatively you can follow the "Add Data" or "Add Dicom Data" buttons in the "Add Data" box.

 - After the images are loaded, select the volumes in the "Inputs" box.
 Note that all visible input channels are required for automatic segmentation.
+The number of input channels is determined by the segmentation model that is selected in the "Automatic Segmentation" box.
+The default model "task4001" requires 4 input channels:
+  - T1c (T1 contrast enhanced)
+  - T1 (T1 native)
+  - T2f (T2 flair)
+  - T2 (T2)

+The other model "task4000" requires T1c only.

 #### Automatic segmentation

-4. Automatic segmentation: make sure the "Affine registration" checkbox is checked and the Input is skull-stripped checkbox is unchecked.
-Select the model "task4001" and "Create new segmentation" under "Output Segmentation":
+- Automatic segmentation: make sure the "Affine registration" checkbox is checked and the "Input is skull-stripped" checkbox is checked if the input images have been skull-stripped already.
+For both timepoints, select the model "task4001".
+The output segmentations by default are called "Segmentation_t1" and "Segmentation_t2", but the user can also "Create new segmentations" under the dropdown menu.

 <img src="_static/autoSegBox.png" alt="drawing" width="300"/>

 Click "Calculate Segmentation" to run the segmentation model.

-5. In the "Automatic 2D Measurements" box choose one of the predicted segments into which the orthogonal line pairs are to be placed:
+- In the "Automatic 2D Measurements" box choose one of the predicted segments into which the orthogonal line pairs are to be placed.
+By default, the enhancing segment (ETC) is selected.

+- Choose the method.
+Currently the following methods are available:
+    - RANO: No postprocessing of the segmentation.
+The method returns the line pairs that maximize the bidimensional product for each connected component of the selected segment.
+    - RANO_open2D: A postprocessing is applied to "clean" the segmentation.
+A morphological opening with a circle of user-defined radius is applied along all 3 axes separately, and the union of the resulting segments is used as the new target area for the line pairs.
+      Note: If the opening operation results in the splitting of a connecting component into multiple components, only one line pair is placed in that component in which the maximum bidimensional product is found.
+    - RANO_open3D: A postprocessing is applied to "clean" the segmentation.
+A morphological opening with a sphere of user-defined radius is applied (once in 3D).
+The resulting segment is used as the segment for the line pairs.

+- Choose the orientations along which the line pairs are to be placed.
+The default is "axial".
+The user can also choose multiple orientations.
+The line pairs are then placed in that orientation in which the maximum bidimensional product is found.

+- The "same orientation" checkbox assures that line pairs in the second timepoint are placed in the same orientation as in the first timepoint.

+- The "approx. same slice" checkbox assures that line pairs in the second timepoint are placed in approximately the same slice as in the first timepoint.
+Note: This frequently leads to a slice of larger tumor extent to be missed in the second timepoint and should be used with caution.

+- Click "Place Lines" to automatically place the line pairs.